 The first important update to note is the shift in focus from sessions to users and events.
 Previously, Google Analytics tracked data within sessions.
 Sessions are reported as a group of user interactions within a specified time.
 With GA4, the focus will be on individual user interactions.
 This shift in direction is significant because it means that data will be better able to predict user behavior and trends.

 One of the main goals of GA4 is to make data easier to digest.
 Let’s be honest.
 Looking at an entire page of numbers and tables can be overwhelming!
 Google recognized this and created new features that make the numbers a little bit easier to understand.
-Here is a breakdown of how this works into some of our favorite new features.
+Here is a primer of how all this works, including through some swanky, new features.

 Understanding audience demographics is essential in identifying a target audience.
 The Cohort Analysis tool allows users to create groups of website users with common characteristics.
 This kind of data reporting provides a deeper dive into audience demographics and the ability to track conversion on specific marketing campaigns and tactics.